 “I never thought about that,” I said.
 “That’s awesome financial advice.”

 “You should have had a backup plan,” Carl said.
 He was now scratching his right thigh with the heel of his left foot, balancing precariously on one leg.
 “You should always have a backup plan.”

 “This is my backup plan,” I said.
 “Digging holes in hundred-degree heat for minimum wage wasn’t my first choice, you know.”

 “Take me, for example,” Carl said, crossing his arms and scratching both his armpits simultaneously, looking a little like Molly Shannon’s Superstar character.
 “I’ve always got a backup plan.
 If this landscaping gig doesn’t work out, I can always go back to my previous profession of being a chef.”

 I dropped my shovel.
 “You handled and prepared food?”

 He nodded.
 “For fifteen years, yeah.
-At restaurants all over town.”
+At restaurants all over town.
+I’m sure you’ve eaten a few of them and never even knew I was there.”
 He checked his watch.
 “So, how about breaking for lunch?”

 He frowned.
 “No thanks?”

 “For some reason, I lost my appetite all of a sudden,” I told him.